MicrosoftDocs/nav-content/dynamics-nav-app/finance-work-with-vat.md

 ---
-    title: How to work With VAT on Sales and Purchases | Microsoft Docs
+    title: How to work With VAT on Sales and Purchases
     description: This topic describes how perform tasks such as correcting posted VATIn EU countries/regions, every sales and purchase transaction is subject to VAT calculations.
 This topic describes how.